hashicorp/consul-appd-extension/README.md

  2. Upload the  `.json` dashboard file.

 ## Custom Health Rules
 AppDynamics CNS provides the ability to customize health rules, the policy statements that define triggers.
+Today health rules for Consul are created against the applications that are using its service discovery and service mesh so that the metrics for the application as well as Consul can be seen against particular applications in AppDynamics.
 Visit this [health rule guide] for more info.